 The Guaranteed Discount Rate shall be calculated for limited distribution, biosimilars and specialty drugs on a cumulative six-month basis, beginning with the period October 1 through March 31 and followed by the period April 1 through September 30.
-The Guaranteed Discount Rate shall be calculated on the actual contracted rate(s) between the Contractor and the PBM.

 The PBM shall evaluate and calculate each six-month time period and determine if the performance guarantee was met.
 The guarantee shall be calculated within 30 days after the end of each cumulative six-month time period.